Hardoi district: Wildlife

 The blackbuck is a common site all throughout the district, especially in the area around Gopamau and along the sandy banks of the Gomti. wolves are also sometimes seen in the ravines along the Gomti and other rivers in the district, but not in especially large numbers.
 Nilgais are most common in the tamarisk jungles around Dharampur between the Ganga and Ramganga, but they are also found in the larger dhak jungles to the east and northeast.
 Rarely, leopards are seen in the jungles north of Pihani.
 The chital, or spotted deer, was once fairly common in the area, but by the early 20th century it had "practically disappeared".
 The four-horned antelope was also formerly native to the area, but the last one known was shot by hunters in 1865.
 Jackals and hares are very common.

 Common birds in the district include the grey partridge and quail.
 The black partridge is also found in the grass jungles along the Gomti, as well as a few other scattered areas.
 During colder months, snipe are also a common sight.
 Geese and ducks inhabit the district's various jhils.

-Sandi Bird Sanctuary is a freshwater marsh and wildlife sanctuary located in Hardoi district, 19km from the city of Hardoi.
+Sandi Bird Sanctuary is a freshwater marsh and wildlife sanctuary located in Hardoi district, 19 km from the city of Hardoi.
 It is typical of wetlands in the Indo-Gangetic plains and receives most of its water from monsoon rains.
 Rich in aquatic plant life and home to a large population of waterfowl, the sanctuary is managed jointly by the Office of the Conservator of Forests and local forest and wildlife officials.
 It is a popular recreation spot and tourist destination.
 The sanctuary is vulnerable to drought; in 2014 and 2015 it was dry, and the local bird population declined precipitously.
 It was designated as a Ramsar site on 26 September 2019.